 To learn more about the library's collections, please view our website.

 The images on this website are presumed to be in the public domain due to creation date and are believed to have no known U.S. copyright or other restrictions.
-As good scholarly practice, please credit the Library as the source on any reproductions by including the following text: Courtesy of the Oskar Diethelm Library, DeWitt Wallace Institute for the History of Psychiatry, Weill Cornell Medical College.
+As good scholarly practice, please credit the Library as the source on any reproductions by including the following text: Courtesy of the Oskar Diethelm Library, DeWitt Wallace Institute of Psychiatry, Weill Cornell Medical College.

 For commercial publication of these materials, information on policies, copyright, and obtaining high-resolution files, contact the Oskar Diethelm Library at email@example.com or (212) 746-3728.